-Litigation & Appeals Attorneys Salt Lake City, Utah
+Utah Litigation Attorneys & Appeals Lawyers Salt Lake City

 “Only one who is well acquainted with the evils of war can decide how best to wage it.”
 (Sun Tsu, The Art of War, late 5th Century B.C.)

 As Litigation and Appeals Attorneys in Salt Lake City, Utah, the lawyers at J.D.
-Milliner & Associates will work with you to provide high quality guidance and representation for your case.
+Milliner & Associates will provide high quality strategic advice and representation for your case.
 Fortunately, litigation is a “civil” form of warfare.
 Unfortunately, people and businesses can’t always avoid becoming involved in lawsuits.
 It usually happens when someone either won’t, or just plain can’t, live up to the promises and commitments they’ve made; or when someone wants to be compensated for what they perceive as a wrong inflicted on them by someone else.
-Some types of cases, such as divorce and probate cases, require some court filings and approvals even if the parties are in complete agreement about what should happen.
+Some types of cases, such as divorce and probate cases, require some court filings and approvals even when the parties are in complete agreement about what should happen.

-At J.D.Milliner & Associates we regularly engage in litigation on behalf of our clients in our Salt Lake City, Utah offices and or Utah court system in our primary practice areas.
+At J.D.Milliner & Associates we regularly engage in litigation in our primary practice areas on behalf of our clients in all state and federal courts.
 While our philosophy is that litigation should be used sparingly, and generally as a last resort when no other acceptable resolution can be reached, we are ready to roll up our sleeves and get after it if and when the time comes.
 We make regular appearances in the Utah state, federal and bankruptcy courts, and have a good track record of achieving successful results for our clients.

 Generally, the law provides one clear, full and fair opportunity to have a matter heard and decided.
 But, what happens if the judge or jury gets it wrong?
 Sometimes, despite their best efforts, judges and juries make mistakes.
 Believe it or not, they are people too.
 When a judge or jury makes a mistake on your case that adversely affects your interests, usually the first thing to do is to try to get the judge to correct the error.
 If that doesn’t work, then you must decide whether to file an appeal, and there are many factors to consider: Is the timing right?
 How much will it cost?
 What are my chances of winning?
 What will I get if I win?